Dylan Carlson Player Props: Cardinals vs. Giants

 Dylan Carlson At The Plate

-- Carlson is hitting .241 with five doubles, a triple, three home runs and 10 walks.
+- Carlson is batting .235 with five doubles, a triple, three home runs and 10 walks.

-- Carlson has had at least one RBI in 25.7% of his games this season (nine of 35), with two or more RBI four times (11.4%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 27.8% of his games this year, Carlson has had at least one RBI.
+He's picked up more than one in 11.1% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.